No Power Shortfall In Country: Power Division - UrduPoint

 No Power Shortfall In Country: Power Division

+Spokesperson Ministry of Power Division has said that there was no power shortfall in the country and 23,000 MW generation is available against recorded system demand of 21,007 MW at 0830 hours

-ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Jul, 2020 ) :Spokesperson Ministry of Energy (Power Division) has said that there was no power shortfall in the country and 23,000 MW electricity was available against recorded demand of 22,566 MW at 0830 hours.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Jul, 2020 ) :Spokesperson Ministry of Power Division has said that there was no power shortfall in the country and 23,000 MW generation is available against recorded system demand of 21,007 MW at 0830 hours.

-He said that all Power Distribution Companies (DISCOs) were getting electricity from the national grid station as per their demands, said a statement issued here on Friday.
+He said that all Power Distribution Companies (DISCOs) were getting electricityfrom the national grid station as per their demands, said a statement here Thursday